AndreaB2000/ASW-project/docs/doc.md

 #### Entering Ranked Play

 After registration, Jordan opts to play his first ranked game.
-The system pairs him with another new challenger with a similar provisional rating.
+The system pairs him with another new challenger with a similar rating.

 #### Gameplay and Outcome